AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:ada:`'Copy_Sign` is an attribute that returns a value where the sign of the second floating-point argument is applied to the first floating-point argument.
+:ada:`'Copy_Sign` is an attribute that returns a value where the sign of the second floating-point argument is multiplied to the magnitude of the first floating-point argument.
 For example, :ada:`Float'Copy_Sign (1.0, -10.0)` is -1.0.
-Here, the sign of the
-second argument (-10.0) is applied to the first argument (1.0), so the result is -1.0.
+Here, the sign of the second argument (-10.0) is multiplied to the magnitude of the first argument (1.0), so the result is -1.0.

-:ada:`'Leading_Part` is an attribute that returns the *simplified* version of the mantissa of a value based on the specified number of leading bits for the mantissa.
+:ada:`'Leading_Part` is an attribute that returns the *approximated* version of the mantissa of a value based on the specified number of leading bits for the mantissa.
 For example, :ada:`Float'Leading_Part (3.1416, 1)` is 2.0 because that's the value we can represent with one leading bit.
 (Note that